Kikkiin/Project-exam-1/README.md

 ## Description

-The Oslo City Blog is a project created to share insights, stories, and tips about Norway's capital, Oslo.
+The Oslo City Blog is a project I created to share insights, stories, and tips about Norway's capital, Oslo.
 This blog is perfect for both tourists and locals looking to explore the city in a more in-depth manner.
 The project includes:

 - Personal anecdotes and experiences from various places in Oslo
 - Guides to Oslo's culture, cuisine, and entertainment
 - Photographs and visual stories that highlight the city's unique character

 ## Built With

 The technologies and tools used in this project include:

+- HTML
+- Css
+- Javascript
 - [Wordpress](https://wordpress.org/) - fetching images and blogposts from wordpress
 - [Visual studio code](https://code.visualstudio.com/) - Codeeditor
 - [One](https://one.com/) - Hosting my wordpress content